Asubtlecoderrr/MulterUpload/README.md

 # MulterUpload
 IT IS A SIMPLE SINGLE IMAGE FILE UPLOADER

-#You need to install the following dependencies:
+#You need to first install the following dependencies:
  1. npm install express ejs multer
  2. npm install -g nodemon (optional)